Having tests for sarcomas

 You won't necessarily need all of these tests.

-If the tests show that you have a sarcoma, you might need a few more tests to check how your body is working in general:
+If the tests show that you have a sarcoma, you might need a few more tests to check how your body is working general.
+These may include:

 This may seem like a lot of tests, but they’ll help the doctors plan the best treatment for you.